AI-secure/Meta-Neural-Kernel/README.md

 ## Dependency
 We run experiments on Ubuntu 18.04 with Python 3.7 and CUDA 10.2.
-The following python packages are required. numpy, scipy, matplotlib, pandas pytorch=1.5 cupy scikit-image scikit-learn higher torchmeta
+The following python packages are required. numpy, scipy, matplotlib, pandas

+pytorch=1.5

+cupy

+scikit-image

+scikit-learn

+higher

+torchmeta

 **Note**: the denpendency list shown above may not be complete.
 We will update it later.

 ## Open-Source Code Repositories
-We adopt several open-sourced GitHub code repositories in this codebase, and we are grateful to their authors:
+In this codebase, we adopt some code from several open-sourced GitHub repositories, and we are grateful to their authors:
 [CNTK](https://github.com/ruosongwang/CNTK)

 [higher](https://github.com/facebookresearch/higher/)

 [hypertorch](https://github.com/prolearner/hypertorch)

 ## To-Do
 + Provide configurations/hyperparmeters for reported experiments in the paper.
 Will be put into a new `configs/` folder.